A cast iron skillet with scallops cooking in itA cast iron skillet with scallops cooking in it

 Finally, when serving your scallops, consider pairing them with a complementary sauce or side dish.
 Lemon butter sauce is a classic accompaniment to scallops, but you could also try a garlic herb butter or a spicy tomato sauce.
 As for sides, roasted vegetables or a simple green salad are great options to balance out the richness of the scallops.

-See also How to cook bread using a brick oven?
+See also How to cook chocolate chip cookies using a cookie sheet?

 Preparing your scallops for cooking.